Optimize Odoo and PostgreSQL: Performance Tuning Guide

 However, for production environments, multiprocess mode (workers > 0) is strongly recommended.
 It offers better CPU utilization, crash isolation, and enables Odoo’s built-in worker recycling for long-running or memory-heavy processes.

-Where can I set my Odoo HTTP workers?
+Where to set Odoo workers?

 How to change Odoo workers in Cloudpepper dashboard